 Yasemin Zahra has spent the last decade coaching workers in both labor and community organizations and building worker struggles around an anti-racist, class solidarity framework.
 She comes from a long line of rural tea farmers in Turkey and migrated to the states at the age of seven.
 Her mother is a house cleaner and her father is a truck driver.

-A restaurant worker from a young age, she organized in her shops against wage theft and later went to on organize a restaurant workers center, where she first stepped into the broader labor world.
+A restaurant worker from a young age, she organized in her shops against wage theft and later went to on organize at a restaurant workers center, where she first stepped into the broader labor world.
 From the service industry to the education sector to the building trades, Yasemin has organized with union and non-union workers from all different walks of life and has dedicated her own to putting power back into the working class.
 She currently serves as the chairwoman of the organization.

 Chief Financial Officer